 General Reference Collection

 This section consists of:

-Arabic & English dictionaries, common encyclopedias, government gazettes, yearbooks, bibliographies, indexes and abstracts, etc. The materials of this section are not borrowable.
+Arabic & English dictionaries, common encyclopedias, government gazettes, yearbooks, bibliographies, indexes, and abstracts, etc. The materials in this section are not borrowable.
 Users are allowed to refer to the collection inside the library premises only.

 – CD-ROMs, Databases, Digital Information services through PCs at the library are accessed by library users.
 All subscribed databases can be accessed remotely by Username & Password obtained from the circulation desk.